You’re NOT a failure.

 17 Drug and Alcohol Relapse Triggers

-When discussing drug and alcohol relapse, BRC Recovery has found at least 17 relapse causes, which are listed as follows:
+When discussing drug and alcohol relapse, BRC Healthcare has found at least 17 relapse causes, which are listed as follows:

 - Putting yourself in a difficult situation like visiting your favorite bar or hanging out with friends who are still using drugs